Executive Career Coach

 Krys enjoys small-scale innovation, saying “yes”, nurturing equity and understanding, finding any opportunity to do things differently, and trying anything new from race car driving to learning to roll sushi with her children and friends.
 Krys, a military brat, attended eight grade schools, lived overseas as a child and as an adult, and has never met a stranger.
 Please, reach out and don’t be a stranger!

-Latest adventures/hobbies: Costa Rica travel, “horse whispering”, & training a medical service animal
+Latest adventures/hobbies: Costa Rica travel, “horse whispering”, trained a medical service animal, completed Master Gardener program, completed Trauma-Informed Care certification, completed Clifton Strengths Coach certification

 Fun Fact: First language was Indonesian